Does marriage or divorce automatically revoke a will?

 Former spouses can make claim on estate of ex-partner

 A property settlement upon divorce or separation will not always finalise financial matters between you and your ex.
 In New South Wales, the ACT and South Australia, the law allows former spouses to go to court to seek part of the deceased’s estate, regardless of the terms of the will.
-(For more information please see Family provision claims in NSW – spare us the details and curb your expectations.)
+(For more information please see How do you deal with an intestate estate?
+Contesting an estate without a will and Family provision claims in NSW – spare us the details and curb your expectations.)

 With this in mind, it is wise to obtain advice from a lawyer who specialises in wills and estates.
 They will draw up your post-divorce or post-separation will, so if you die, your assets will go where you intended.